Aachal121-code/portfolio/README.md

 - CSS3 for styling with a modern dark-themed gradient design
 - JavaScript for interactivity including resume download and dynamic content toggling
 - Font Awesome for icons
-- React.js (mentioned in skills and projects, though not directly used in this static site)
-- REST APIs (used in some projects)

 ## How to Run Locally

 1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in any modern web browser.
+2. Open the `porfolio_html.html` file in any modern web browser.
 3. The website is fully static and does not require any server setup.

 ## Project Structure